ruimarnjr/fruity-pairs/README.md

   - From the source section drop-down menu, select the Main/Master Branch
   - Once the main/master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here [The Book Squad](https://ruimarnjr.github.io/fruity-pairs/)
+The live link can be found here [Fruity Pairs](https://ruimarnjr.github.io/fruity-pairs/)

 The Repository can be found here [Repo Fruity Pairs](https://github.com/ruimarnjr/fruity-pairs)